lyze/pygame-3d-wireframes/README.md

 This sample project and library demonstrates basic rendering of wireframes in 3D in software only.
 No hardware acceleration is used.
 Currently, no z-buffering or clipping is performed.
-This may change if I decide to implement them (or if you decide to implement these features for your own edification).
+This may change if either I decide to implement them, or, if _you_ decide to implement them, in which case you should open a pull request =).
+However, you can find a fast draft of the Liang-Barsky algorithm that I haven't tested in `mathutil.py`.

 This is a continuation of a final project for CIS 192 at the University of Pennsylvania.
 The primary purpose of this project is to be __educational__.
 This